 Small group of colleagues from NYU and the National Resource Networks have created the City Health Dashboard to pinpoint public health needs down to the neighborhood level.

 With data for 500 of the largest US cities in development, the tool also uses geography to let users explore social determinants and health behaviors, including smoking rates, opioid deaths, housing affordability, poverty rates, the built environment, and unemployment levels.
 City Health Dashboard users can also create custom charts comparing two metrics, such as the availability of preventive health services and the number of residents with poor mental health.

 Health IT Dashboard

 The ONC’s Health IT Dashboard is a small catalog of interactive applications covering EHR adoption, state health IT policies, meaningful use attestation, and interoperability.

 While the applications often lag a few years behind due to the scarce availability of current public health data, they provide useful snapshots of key metrics related to achieving the Triple Aim: lower costs, improved population health, and better individual outcomes.

 Department of Health Abu Dhabi

-Department of Health Abu Dhabi, DoH, has launched the Open Data Dashboards, which have been designed and developed as an online portal which will relay the Emirate’s most up-to-date health statistics in a visual and engaging manner.
+Department of Health Abu Dhabi, DoH, has launched the Open Data Dashboards, which have been designed and developed as an online portal that will relay the Emirate’s most up-to-date health statistics in a visual and engaging manner.
 The new dashboard was launched on the sidelines of DoH’s participation at the Arab Health 2019.

-Accessible to members of the public, users will be able to interact with the dashboards in a multitude of ways including interactive filters, which will help users to visualise the data provided over a selected time period in addition to displaying trends and related changes within the Abu Dhabi healthcare system.
+Accessible to members of the public, users will be able to interact with the dashboards in a multitude of ways including interactive filters, which will help users to visualize the data provided over a selected time period in addition to displaying trends and related changes within the Abu Dhabi healthcare system.
 Moreover, users will be able to compare selected statistics with international benchmarks on the same parameters.

 Minneapolis Heart Institute